learnapollo/learnapollo/content/tutorial-react/react-05.md

 yarn start
 ```

 Open [http://localhost:3000](http://localhost:3000) in your browser and click the plus button.
 Add the pokemon name and image URL and click the save button.
 Weird, the pokemon is not displayed right away, only after refreshing the page.
 To fix this, we have to do one more thing.
-Head over to `src/index.js` and replace the creation of the Apollo Client by this:
+Head over to `src/index.js` and replace the creation of Apollo Client by this:

 ```js
 const client = new ApolloClient({